Grand Canyon faces Oklahoma State - WTOP News

 Phoenix; Saturday, 7:30 p.m.
 EST

-BOTTOM LINE: Oklahoma State and Grand Canyon square off in Phoenix, Arizona.
+BOTTOM LINE: Grand Canyon faces Oklahoma State at Mortgage Matchup Center in Phoenix, Arizona.

-The Antelopes are 5-3 in non-conference play.
-Grand Canyon scores 73.6 points and has outscored opponents by 7.1 points per game.
+The Antelopes have a 5-3 record in non-conference play.
+Grand Canyon is third in the MWC with 10.6 offensive rebounds per game led by Nana Owusu-Anane averaging 3.6.

-The Cowboys are 8-0 in non-conference play.
-Oklahoma State is 6-0 in games decided by at least 10 points.
+The Cowboys have an 8-0 record in non-conference games.
+Oklahoma State scores 92.3 points while outscoring opponents by 16.0 points per game.

-Grand Canyon’s average of 5.9 made 3-pointers per game is 3.2 fewer made shots on average than the 9.1 per game Oklahoma State allows.
-Oklahoma State scores 25.8 more points per game (92.3) than Grand Canyon allows (66.5).
+Grand Canyon makes 44.2% of its shots from the field this season, which is 3.8 percentage points higher than Oklahoma State has allowed to its opponents (40.4%).
+Oklahoma State averages 7.5 made 3-pointers per game this season, the same that Grand Canyon allows.

-TOP PERFORMERS: Jaden Henley is scoring 18.0 points per game and averaging 4.4 rebounds for the Antelopes.
-Makaih Williams is averaging 10.5 points and 1.3 rebounds while shooting 40.9%.
+TOP PERFORMERS: Makaih Williams is shooting 30.6% from beyond the arc with 1.4 made 3-pointers per game for the Antelopes, while averaging 10.5 points.
+Jaden Henley is shooting 48.0% and averaging 18.0 points.

-Vyctorius Miller is averaging 15.9 points for the Cowboys.
-Parsa Fallah is averaging 13.3 points.
+Vyctorius Miller averages 2.0 made 3-pointers per game for the Cowboys, scoring 15.9 points while shooting 50.0% from beyond the arc.
+Parsa Fallah is averaging 13.3 points, 6.4 rebounds and 1.5 steals.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.